 You can access your website's logs on Acquia Cloud in several ways:

 Acquia Cloud uses one or more servers to deliver your Drupal website.
 Each server generates its own log entries and stores them in its own log files.
 Other than the Drupal watchdog log, there's no single log file you can download that contains data from all your website's servers.
 You can, however, view all the log entries for an Acquia Cloud environment with streaming in real time either on the Cloud > Logs page or from the command line.
-For information about how to use the information in logs, see Using logs.
+For information about how to use the information in logs, see Introduction to troubleshooting with log files.

 |Apache access log||Contains a list of requests for your website that have bypassed Varnish.
 These requests include pages, theme files, and static media files.|